gabesmed/ember-leaflet/README.md

 Ember + Leaflet = Fun with maps!

 This is a work in progress.
 More tests and functionality coming soon.
+See docs and examples at [the github page](http://gabesmed.github.io/ember-leaflet/).

 ## Usage